 For example, given this next piece and board state

-we calculate the score for all possibile positions and orientations of this piece and keep track of the best result.
+we calculate the score with our heuristic function for all possibile positions and orientations of this piece and keep track of the best result.
 The position and orientation yielding the best score is where we put the piece.
 In our example, the case with red border.

 Score = a x (landing height) + b x (lines cleared) + c x (row transitions) + ...